Goal setting and making changes

 Goal setting is one of the best ways to help you make changes.
 It's a good skill to learn and can be used in many areas of your life, not just when thinking about your health and wellbeing.

 • Specific: Eating healthier sounds like a good idea.
 But what does it really mean?
-Aim for specific goals instead, such as not having any fizzy drink for the week, filling ½ your plate with vegetables, eating 5 servings of fruit (limited to 2) and vegetables a day, or swapping out sugar for sugar-free options in your coffee/tea or on your breakfast cereal.
+Aim for specific goals instead, such as not having any fizzy drink for the week or reducing your fizzy drink intake by a specific quantity.
+Or filling ½ your plate with vegetables, ¼ plate carbohydrates and ¼ protein for lunch and/or dinner, and swapping out sugar for sugar-free options in your coffee/tea or breakfast cereal.

 • Measurable: Make your goal one you can measure.
 Walking for 20 minutes 3 days a week is a goal you can track; a goal of ‘walking more’ is less easy to keep track of.
 Read more about the benefits of walking.(external link)